-We believe that in some cases we should charge for new or replacement bins.
+We believe that in some cases we should charge for new or replacement bins or boxes.

-These charges will not apply in all circumstances, or for all residents.
+These charges will not apply in all circumstances, or for all residents:

-We propose a fee for new bins for new housing developments, to cover the cost to the council of providing the bins.

-We also propose to charge landlords for replacement bins which go missing between lets.

-We also propose to charge people whose bins need replaced due to damage from misuse.
+- We propose a fee for new bins and boxes for new housing developments, to cover the cost to the council of providing these. - We also propose to charge landlords for replacement bins or boxes which go missing between lets. - We also propose to charge people whose bins or boxes need replacing due to damage from misuse, rather than normal wear and tear.

 Listening to feedback from some residents we are also considering offering residents the opportunity to pay for the collection of additional garden waste from their property.

 We would not charge residents for their current collection, of one bin per house, every fortnight during our collection season.
+But we would charge for anyone who wants to have an extra bin a one-off fee for the new bin and then an annual fee to collect it throughout that season.

 (Please note, that if supported, this proposal would not be implemented until 2015/16.)